Anindilyakwa

 Anindilyakwa's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Anindilyakwa shows excellent health outcomes, with both younger and older age groups having low prevalence of common health conditions.
+Anindilyakwa's health outcomes data shows significant results with both younger and older age groups having low prevalence rates for common health conditions.

-Its private health cover rate stands at approximately 52%, higher than the average SA2 area (~1,519 people).
-Heart disease and diabetes are the most prevalent medical conditions, affecting 4.6% and 3.5% of residents respectively.
-A total of 84.4% of residents report no medical ailments, compared to 82.9% in Rest of NT.
-Only 3.3% of Anindilyakwa's population is aged 65 and over (96 people), lower than the 5.0% in Rest of NT.
-However, health outcomes among seniors require more attention than those of the broader population.
+The private health cover rate is approximately 52%, higher than the average SA2 area (~1,519 people).
+Heart disease and diabetes are the most prevalent medical conditions in the region, affecting 4.6% and 3.5% of residents respectively.
+A total of 84.4% of residents report being completely free from medical ailments, compared to 82.9% across the Rest of NT.
+The area has a lower percentage of residents aged 65 and over at 3.3% (96 people) compared to the Rest of NT's 5.0%.
+Despite this, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health